3.3 Contextual Inquiry

 -

 Keep the focus tight.
-Customers will volunteer adjacent stories, edge cases, and complaints about other tools.
+Participants will volunteer adjacent stories, edge cases, and complaints about other tools.
 Note them, but bring the conversation back to the workflow you came to observe.
 The principle is focus: a session that drifts produces broad context but no usable signal.

 -